What is Stomach Cancer?

 Stomach cancer is more common men and in people over the age of 50.

-If you have oesophageal cancer and are looking for support, we recommend the following websites:
+If you have stomach cancer and are looking for support, we recommend the following websites:

 Heartburn Cancer UK